SEO Internal Linking Case Study: How Strategic Linking Transformed Organic Traffic

 Any one of these would have been a problem.
 All five together?
 That explained the flatline perfectly.

-I updated image alt text across the entire site.
-I rewrote meta descriptions to actually match search intent.
-I added relevant images to blog posts that had none.
+In my second priority, I rewrote meta descriptions to actually match search intent for particular blogs or money-making pages.
+I also added relevant images to blog posts that had none.

 The topics I developed: